Jacques Marilossian

 Jacques Marilossian (born 26 July 1958) is a French politician of La République En Marche!
 (LREM) who was elected to the French National Assembly on 18 June 2017, representing the department of Hauts-de-Seine.

 Early life and career

-The grandchild of immigrants who survived the Armenian genocide, Marilossian holds degrees in engineering from École Centrale Paris (ECP), public service from Sciences Po Paris, and economics from University of Paris 1 Pantheon-Sorbonne.
+The grandchild of immigrants who survived the Armenian genocide, Marilossian holds degrees in engineering from École Centrale Paris (ECP), public service from Sciences Po, and economics from University of Paris 1 Pantheon-Sorbonne.
 Before entering politics, he worked as an independent consultant on information systems strategy for companies in the energy sector.
 Marilossian is also a member of the board of directors of the Institute of Advanced Studies in National Defence (IHEDN).

 Political career

 In parliament, Marilossian serves on the Defense Committee.
 In addition to his committee assignments, he is a member of the French-Armenian Parliamentary Friendship Group and of the French delegation to the Assemblée parlementaire de la Francophonie.